 Chickory (Cichorium intybus)

 You don’t hear about the vegetable chickory much these days, but it’s making a comeback.
 Chickory roots are still ground and used to flavor coffee, especially from New Orleans.
-The greens of all varieties of chickory are also edible, along with the flowers.
+The greens of all varieties of chickory are also edible, and they also have edible flowers.

 Chinese Artichoke (Stachys affinis)